What is an Anti-Tip Bracket and Why is it Important?

 Yes.
-But if they do, it puts the sale of the home in serious jeopardy.
+However, it puts the sale of the home in serious jeopardy if they do.

 In most cases, the buyer.
 But there have been instances where the Buyer and Seller share the cost of the inspection if they both agree upon it.